Read the entries to previous WriteStuff competitions.

 The water was calm the morning Alfred left, with a gentle breeze behind him.
 Since then, the wind had picked up and dark clouds loomed menacingly in the sky.
 A storm was brewing, he could tell.
 Suddenly, lightning blasted to the top of a tall rock sticking high out of the water, and Alfred realised where he was.
 Quickly, he grabbed a map out from the boat’s hull.
 He’d drifted far of course, toward the Sea of Skulls.
 The tall rock was the edge of the Sea of Skulls, and sailors called the rock ‘Kraken’s Tentacle’.
 Just then, a huge eye appeared below the surface of the water.

-By Anton Pauckner, year 10+, Elizabeth College
+By Boris Bousfield, year 6, Elizabeth College

-By Georgia Winstanley, year 10+, St Sampson’s School
+By Simeon Marsh, year 7, St Sampson’s School

-By Callum Davidson, year 6, Vauvert School
+By Hannah Falla, year 5, Vauvert School

 Welcome to Heartlake.
 Heartlake is a planet like Earth but it’s in a faraway galaxy.
 There are f...Read story